-October 19, 2023, will be the first of eight planned Advisory Committee meetings.
-The meetings will be held at key intervals throughout the process and will occur on the third Thursday of the month from 6:00 PM to 8:00 PM in the Community Room located in New City Hall on the 1st floor.
+October 18, 2023, will be the first of eight planned Technical Advisory Committee meetings.
+The meetings will be held at key intervals throughout the process and will occur on the third Thursday of the month from 10:00 AM to 12:00 PM virtually on Microsoft Teams.
 One week before each meeting, you will receive a packet of materials for review.
 The packet will contain draft plan sections, an agenda, and a memo, like this one.
 The memo will provide context on the items in the packet and guide your attention to key components and questions, ensuring that our discussions are focused and productive.

-This packet includes the draft Policy and Planning Framework, which outlines state, regional, and local plans, and regulations relevant to this TSP update.
-While the Framework is packed with useful information, please don't feel overwhelmed.
-During our initial meeting, we will provide an overview of the pertinent rules, plans, and governmental entities to ensure everyone is familiar with the landscape.
+This packet includes the draft Plans and Policy Framework, which outlines state, regional, and local plans, and regulations relevant to this TSP update.